Introduction to Pluto

 • Once in Pkg mode, type:

-• Let the computer do the installation: no further intervention by you is required
+• Let the computer do the installation: needs no intervention by you

 • That is it: Pluto is installed on your computer.